NO DOGS WERE HARMED DURING THE FILMING OF THIS EPISODE. THE CAT GOT SICK AND SOMEBODY SHOT A DUCK BUT THAT'S ABOUT IT.

 - In early episodes, the narrator would point out that the dead pigs used to test myths were ones that had died of natural causes.

 - In lectures, Adam relates the story of the only segment they have ever been banned from showing.
 They were trying to test the idea that a sugary cereal has less nutrition in it than the box it is packaged in.
-They obtained lab mice and put them on special diets.
-Mouse 1 was fed regular, Mouse 2 was fed the cereal, and Mouse 3 was fed the cardboard.
-They set the mice up for the weekend and went home.
-Upon returning Monday morning, they found (to their horror), a fat and happy Mouse 3... and two picked clean skeletons.
+They obtained 9 lab mice and put them on special diets with 3 mice per cage.
+Cage 1 was fed regular, Cage 2 was fed the cereal, and Cage 3 was fed the cardboard.
+After a week of monitoring, the crew left for the weekend and went home, leaving the mice unattended.
+Upon returning Monday morning, they found (to their horror), a fat and happy Mouse in Cage 3...and two picked clean skeletons.
 Discovery freaked out and refused to air any part of the segment.
-Adam had been showing the clip during lectures, until he received as cease and desist letter from Discovery.
+Adam had a rough cut of footage and showed the clip during a college lecture, until he received a 'cease and desist' order from Discovery.
 They were terrified PETA was going to catch wind.

 - In the Duct Tape Island episode, Adam uses a duct tape net inspired by Return of the Jedi to catch a wild chicken.
 However, immediately afterwards we get a disclaimer from Adam, saying that while they did catch a real live chicken, the net was just for proof of concept and they didn't actually eat the chicken; it was released and the guys were given store-bought chicken.